-Everyday Huckleberry House serves displaced young people due to family conflict, abuse, poverty, or systemic barriers.
+Every day, Huckleberry House serves displaced young people due to family conflict, abuse, poverty, or systemic barriers.
 Without immediate access to safe housing, these youth face heightened risks of exploitation, substance abuse, and mental health crises.
 Our shelter and housing programs provides not only a roof over their heads but also individualized support services, case management, educational support and pathways to long-term housing stability.
-With the increased funding the budget amendment would provide to our organization, we will be able to serve more young people to provide them with the support they desperately need.
+Without increased funding, too many young people will be without the support they desperately need.